These are IELTS Speaking Part 3 Samples. Included are example speaking questions and answers.

 What kinds of possessions give status to people in your country?

 That’s a good question.
 Let me think…I’d say it depends on where you are and who you are with.
 If you are out in public, it’s things like the car you are driving.
-If you have the latest Mercedes Benz model, then in my country that is a sign of status, as most people can’t even afford a car at all, whatever the make.
+If you have the latest Mercedes Benz model, then in my country that is a sign of status, as many people can’t even afford a car at all, whatever the make.
 Property, or the house you own, and the possessions you have in it are also a sign of status.
 If you have a nice house in a nice area, then this shows you have money and are someone important.

 Has it always been the same or were different possessions thought of as valuable in the past?